How Does Air Conditioning Work?

-The outdoor air conditioner unit consists of these major pieces:
+The outdoor unit air conditioner unit consists of these major pieces:

 - The Fan – The fan cools the condenser coils and draws out heat and moisture from returning coolant.

-- Condenser Coils – Condenser coils are the vehicle that sends and receives refrigerant, i.e., coolant, to and from the evaporator coil inside the house.
+- Condenser Coils – the condensing coil is the vehicle that sends and receives refrigerant, i.e., coolant, to and from the evaporator coil inside the house.

 - Refrigerant – this is the liquid that interacts with the evaporator coil to help cool the hot air from your home.